-Table 44. k Kev comp oiler options s for programs that run under CICS
+Table 43.
+Key compiler options for programs that run under CICS

 Compiler options Comments CICS The CICS compiler option enables the integrated CICS translator capability.
 The CICS option must be specified if the source program contains CICS statements and has not been processed by the separate CICS translator.
 The CICS option requires that the LIB, NODYNAM, and RENT options also are in effect.
 Enterprise COBOL forces on these options if NOLIB, DYNAM, or NORENT are specified at the same level as the CICS option.
+The CICS option requires the CICS translator COBOL3; COBOL2 is not supported.
+There can be some problems moving from COBOL2 to COBOL3; see the APARs PQ84313 and PQ90355 for details.
+The programs that are affected are programs that have a literal coded as the length of the commarea, such as LENGTH('4096').
 If NOCICS option is specified, any CICS statements found in the source program will be discarded.

-Compiler options Comments DATA Use DATA(24) in the following two cases: For batch programs that use the CICS shared database support (DFHDRP), any parameters passed to CBLTDLI must be below the 16-MB line. • For CICS on-line programs that access a local DL/I database using CALL CBLTDLI, the parameter list and all storage areas that are referred to in the parameter list of the DL/I call must reside below the 16-MB line.
+DATA Use DATA(24) in the following two cases: For batch programs that use the CICS shared database support (DFHDRP), any parameters passed to CBLTDLI must be below the 16-MB line.
+For CICS on-line programs that access a local DL/I database using CALL CBLTDLI, the parameter list and all storage areas that are referred to in the parameter list of the DL/I call must reside below the 16-MB line.
 For CICS/ESA you must specify TASKDATALOC(BELOW) in the TRANSACTION definition for any transaction that involves CICS online programs that access a local DL/I database by using CALL CBLTDLI.
 Note: DATA(24) is not required when you are using DBCTL.
-For details, see the CICS-IMS Database Control Guide for CICS/ESA .
+For details, see the CICS-IMS Database Control Guide for CICS/ESA.
+DBCS The DBCS option is the default for Enterprise COBOL.
+It might cause problems for CICS programs if you are using the COBOL2 CICS translator option.
+The fix is to use the COBOL3 translator option.
 LIB LIB is required for programs translated by the CICS translator.
 NODYNAM NODYNAM is required for programs translated by the CICS translator because the CICS command-level stub cannot be dynamically called.
 RENT RENT is required for CICS programs.
-RENT causes the compiler to produce reentrant cod and allows you to place the COBOL modules in the LPA (Link PackAarea) or ELPA (Extended Link Pack Area) and thus shared among multiple address spaces under CICS.
-Also, the modules cannot be overwritten, since the LPA/ELPA have a storage protect key.
+RENT causes the compiler to produce reentrant code and allows you to place the COBOL modules in the LPA (Link PackAarea) or ELPA (Extended Link Pack Area) and thus shared among multiple address spaces under CICS.
+Also, the modules cannot be overwritten, since the LPA and ELPA are read-only storage.
 TRUNC Use TRUNC(OPT) for CICS programs that contain EXEC CICS commands, if the program uses binary data items in a way that conforms to the PICTURE and USAGE clause for them.
 Use TRUNC(BIN) if your program uses binary data items in a way that does not conform to the PICTURE and USAGE clause for them.
 For example, if a data item is defined as PIC S9(8) BINARY and might receive a value greater than eight digits, use TRUNC(BIN).